Our Ancestors

 Peter McRae's cottage behind “Loch Shore Cottage”, Dornie

 From descendants of Alexander, we know that Peter married Ann McLennon of Kyleakin.
-It is also known that Peter's grandsons, Peter and Donald MacRae (sons of William MacRae) were involved in the early days of Clan MacRae Scotland.
+It is also known that Peter's grandsons, Peter and Donald MacRae (sons of John MacRae and Juliann MacKinnon) were involved in the early days of Clan MacRae Scotland.

 In addition, from Alexander's letter we know that he at had least two sisters.
 His youngest sister Janet married Alex McIver and another sister married a Farquhar McRae.